What is Bark and How to Build Bark on Brisket, Ribs, Pork Butts and More!

 How to Build Bark on Your BBQ

-This is the part we all came for!
-Whether you’re putting an 1/8-inch of the good stuff on a pork butt you’ve smoked for upwards of 10-hours, or a thin, dark, delicious layer of crust on your ribs, bark is what we came here for!
+Whether you’re planning on putting an 1/8-inch of the good stuff on a pork butt you’ve smoked for upwards of 10-hours, or a thin, dark, delicious layer of crust on your ribs, you’re in the mood to build some bark.
+That’s exactly what we’re going to teach you to do step by step — just remember that bark on a brisket takes time.
+So put on your patient pitmaster game face and let’s get smoking and grilling.

 There’s a ton of different theories on the best way to build it, BBQ geeks will say it’s a fine science of applying the perfect amount of salt, seasoning and moisture at a certain temperature for a special amount of time.
 The backyard boys will say just throw rub on it, spritz it down periodically and let the bbq gods do their thing.
 Then there’s the experimental guys and gals who are willing to try just about anything at least once to see if they might be able to find the new trick that gets them some clout in the bbq world.